 NCOD: Deaf and Hard of Hearing Services

 Since 1964, the NCOD: Deaf and Hard of Hearing Services has served students who are deaf and hard of hearing at the University level.
-NCOD, internationally recognized for its mainstreamed programs and services, provides an innovative orientation program, communication access services (interpreting, transcription and notetaking), academic advisement, tutoring and select direct communication (sign) classes to students who are deaf or hard of hearing, as well as CSUN faculty and staff.
+NCOD, internationally recognized for its mainstreamed programs and services, provides an innovative orientation program, communication access services (interpreting and transcription), academic advisement, and tutoring and select direct communication (sign) classes to students who are deaf or hard of hearing, as well as CSUN faculty and staff.

 NCOD was the first postsecondary program in the nation to provide paid sign language interpreters for deaf students.
 The program has grown to be the largest mainstreaming program in the western United States.
-NCOD also provides in-service training for service providers through its monthly seminars and Summer Institute.
+NCOD also provides in-service training for service providers through its Summer Institute.